(May 3, 1981 - September 27, 2007)

 (May 6, 1984 - August 9, 1999)

 Todd's passion for the game started at a very early age.
-He enjoyed it so much that getting up for the dreaded 6:00am'ers, games or practices was never a problem.
+He enjoyed it so much that getting up for the dreaded 6:00am, games or practices was never a problem.
 Road hockey games on the street and air hockey games at Grandma's always included many of his closest friends.
-One too tired to play outside, Todd and his friends would enjoy the game on Nintendo 64 or NHL 99 inside.
+Once too tired to play outside, Todd and his friends would enjoy the game on Nintendo 64 or NHL 99 inside.

 Todd always liked being around people, adults included, and he loved to make everybody laugh.
 Todd loved his family and more importantly maintained an open and honest relationship with his parents.
 Birthday parties and vacations were his most treasured memories.